jresoort/kafkastreams-workshop/README.md

 ### Join messages with a kTable of valid sensor ids.
 And filter all invalid messages.
 Building blocks:
-* use KStream.join, KStream.filter, KStream.to
+* use KStream.join

 In the scripts folder of this repository there is a script named "add_allowed_sensors.sh".
 You can use this script to create the "allowed-sensor-ids" topic and to insert some test data.

 The raw data that is inserted does not yet have a key.
-A solution is to create a KStream for that topic and us KStream.map or KStream.selectKey.
+A solution is to create a KStream for that topic and use KStream.map or KStream.selectKey to convert to a message with a key.
 Write this stream to a new topic using the KSTream.to method.
 After that you can create a KTable.

 Example:
 ```